03 Side effects

 Writing your own effects

-When you need to do something one of the existing packages doesn’t cover, you need to write your own effect.
+When you need to do something the existing packages don’t cover, you can write your own effect.
 You can do that by passing a callback to effect.from.
 Custom effects are called with an argument – commonly called dispatch – that you can use to send messages back to your application’s update function.

 Below is an example of a custom effect that reads a value from local storage: